-We take a look at the fastest selling places in the UK today.
+We take a look at the fastest-selling places in the UK today.
 As a seller, what you want most is a quick, pain-free house sale where you manage to achieve your asking price or above.
-Fast home sales are the dream – after all, no-one likes delays, complications or bumps on the road when it comes to such a major life move.
+After all, fast home sales are the dream – after all, no one likes delays, complications, or bumps on the road when it comes to such a significant life move.

-If you’re looking for a quick house sale then check out predictions for the UK housing market before selling, this will help to determine how best to sell your home.
+If you’re looking for a quick house sale, check out predictions for the UK housing market before selling, which will help determine how best to sell your home.

-Regarding quick selling locations, as you might expect, there are certain areas of the UK where properties sell fastest, while in other places it takes a little bit longer.
-A study has revealed that Bristol and Edinburgh are the places to be – the two cities have an average selling time of 51 and 53 days respectively.
-High demand and fierce competition play a major part in this.
+There are certain areas of the UK where properties sell fastest, while it takes a little bit longer in other places.
+A study has revealed that Bristol and Edinburgh are the places to be – the two cities have an average selling time of 51 and 53 days.
+High demand and fierce competition play a significant part in this.

 By contrast, properties in Swansea and Liverpool sell the slowest.
-Sellers in these cities have to wait a little while longer to reach completion, with the average property taking over 100 days to sell in both locations.
-It’s the slower selling places that you need to take particular care in setting a competitive asking price.
+Sellers in these cities have to wait a bit longer to complete, with the average property taking over 100 days to sell in both locations.
+It’s the slower selling places that you need to set a competitive asking price.

 Property hotspots aren’t always the quickest selling locations

 The research, carried out by Post Office Money, also revealed that two of the UK’s property hotspots – London and Brighton, where house prices have increased significantly in recent years – have seen a sharp rise in the time it takes for a property to sell.
-In both these cities, it now takes 20% longer for a home to be taken off the market.
+It now takes 20% longer for a home to be taken off the market in both these cities.

 On average, it takes a UK property 91 days to sell, the research found.
-Glasgow, Southend, Portsmouth and Derby were other parts of the country were 4 of the quickest selling locations, where it takes fewer than 70 days to sell, while sellers in Newcastle (96 days), Belfast (96 days) and Hull (98 days) are likely to be left more frustrated.
+However, Glasgow, Southend, Portsmouth and Derby were other parts of the country that were 4 of the quickest selling locations, where it takes fewer than 70 days to sell.
+In comparison, sellers in Newcastle (96 days), Belfast (96 days) and Hull (98 days) are likely to be left more frustrated.

-The findings also showed that, in the year to June 2016, the average price of a home in Britain grew by 8.7%.
+In the year to June 2016, the average price of UK homes grew by 8.7%.
 The City Rate of Sale report, which analysed the time it takes to sell in 20 of the UK’s biggest cities, also revealed that prices have risen in every area except Swansea (where prices remained steady).